pingcap/docs-cn/tidb-cloud/monitor-prometheus-and-grafana-integration.md

 ## Limitation

-You cannot use the Prometheus and Grafana integration in [Developer Tier](/tidb-cloud/select-cluster-tier.md#developer-tier).
+You cannot use the Prometheus and Grafana integration in [Serverless Tier](/tidb-cloud/select-cluster-tier.md#serverless-tier).

 ## Steps